LudoZipsin/PP_free_learning_fetcher/README.md

 ## motivation

 [PacktPub](https://www.packtpub.com/) is just awesome, the quality of their book is just great, they are easy to read and there is almost dozen of book for every topics you'll want.
-I visit their site very often to see their newest books and paying for a subscription to gain access to their library worth every single dime it cost.
+I visit their site very often to see their newest books and paying for a subscription to gain access to their library worth every single dime it cost (EDIT: it was before their new price.
+130€ for 12 months was alrigth, 300€ for the same period is too expensive and doesn't reflect their true value in my own opinion).

 They also provide an offer: [free learning](https://www.packtpub.com/packt/offers/free-learning).
 Basically, they propose a free random ebook from their library every day.
 Yes, for FREE, without DRM or some other nasty thing.